 This year is a landmark year, as we reach a century since the end of the First World War.
 From 1914 to 1918, this conflict embroiled most of Europe… Along with Russia, the US and the Middle East.
 And is considered one of the bloodiest ever, with approximately 35 million casualties.
 I am going to share some of the most iconic WW1 images.
 The sense of community was evident in the UK, as people from all occupational backgrounds pooled together to contribute towards the war effort.
 From fighting on the frontline to working in munitions factories.

 With communications far less efficient and slower than what we know today, advertisements became an essential component of mobilising morale and letting everyone know how they could help.

-Ads like this have always fascinated me, so when I saw a collection of them recently, I wanted to share my top 3… This list features some of the most creative and iconic World War I posters — including how successful or unsuccessful they were!
+Ads like this have always fascinated me, so when I saw a collection of them recently, I wanted to share my favourite iconic WW1 images… This list features some of the most creative and iconic World War I posters… Including how successful or unsuccessful they were!
 I found all of these images at Where The Trade Buys, a UK outdoor banner printing company.
 See if you recognise any…

 The Women’s Land Army